-- Arriva They offer fast track schemes in General Management and Engineering Management within their UK bus, train and mainland Europe divisions.
+- Arriva.
+They offer fast track schemes in General Management and Engineering Management within their UK bus, train and mainland Europe divisions.
 The programmes are 18- months in length.
 Within the Engineering management programme there are a series of placements where you'll learn about efficient workshop management, vehicle construction, regulations, legislation, and the unique challenges of transport and environmental issues.
 You require a 2.2 degree in mechanical or electrical engineering.
 The General management programmes consists of placements where you'll learn about everything from scheduling, employment law, maintenance and management, to accounting, procurement and marketing.
 You need a 2.2 degree.

 - ARUP.
 They regularly offer graduate opportunities across all of their areas of expertise.
 Their core functions include building design, economics & planning, infrastructure design, management consulting and specialist technical services.
 They look for graduates, not only in engineering but also in a wide range of planning, management and consulting roles.
 As part of your development many graduates will be given the opportunity to be seconded to manufacturers, contractors, specialist suppliers or other relevant academic or industrial institutions.
 Within the first two years you can also apply to work overseas.
 International placements can last anything from a month to a few years.
 Depending on the group you join, your professional training could be towards becoming a chartered engineer, completing corporate finance qualifications or other professional chartership.
 You will also have the opportunity to register for hundreds of professional training modules and masters-level modular studies.

 - Astra Zeneca.
 They have a number of graduate programmes which include: Innovative Medicines and early development (IMED) for science graduates; Operations and IT Global, Finance and Chemical Engineering and a number of MBA progarmmes.
 The IMED programme is 2 years in length and involves 3 different rotations each lasting 8 months.
-It is based in Cheshire but moving to Cambridge in 2016.
+It is based in Cambridge.
 You will help translate the scientific advances into next generation of life-saving medicines.
-The Operations and It programme is 3 years in length with a number of placements.
+The Operations and IT programme is 3 years in length with a number of placements.
 Any degree dicsipline is considered.
 They offer the Finance Graduate Program and Chemical Engineering Program based in Macclesfield.
 In the later, you will work as a process engineer with a variety of disciplines, for example, process chemists, analysts, hazard specialists, materials scientists and manufacturing colleagues.
 Process Engineers are involved throughout the development of a pharmaceutical product, from chemical process development of the drug substance through to formulation development of the final drug product.
 You will follow individually designed training and development programmes to improve your technical, project management and interpersonal skills, and to increase your awareness of the business environment.
 Chartered engineer status is normally attainable (and encouraged) after four years.